-What is the penalty for manufacturing meth with a child present?
+What is manufacturing meth with a child present?

 Conducting a meth lab while a child under 15 years old is present, the state presumes that the vapors, which are toxic, will be breathed by the minor.
 Inhaling toxic vapors can cause injury to the child.

 This scenario usually takes place at home while cooking meth.
 It can also take place at any location when there is a minor under 15 years old present.